vercel/next.js/docs/basic-features/static-file-serving.md

 > Don't name the `public` directory anything else.
 The name can't be changed and is the only directory that **Next.js** uses to serve static assets.

-> Make sure you don’t have static assets in conflict with files in the `pages` directory, as this will result in an error.
+> Be sure to not have a static file with the same name as a file in the `pages/` directory, as this will result in an error.